 Yes, our robotic service is capable and available for commercial properties.

 We have a rocky or stone path between our front-yard and backyard--can the mower navigate between areas?

 Yes, in most cases the mower can drive over rocks and stone pathways.
 The mower can be programmed for different areas of the yard and will drive between them with the mower blades off.
 In some cases we use a separate base station in the backyard and manually move it between the yards, but that's unusual and only used as a backup plan.

 How does the Robot Mower service work during the Winter?
 Can it be paused during the winter or am I expected to pay year round?

 During the Winter months, robot customers have the option of pausing their service until the grass starts growing again.
 In some areas of the country we also offer free rye grass planting if you'd prefer to have the best looking lawn all Winter long!

 Can we choose a certain time of day for the robot to run so we can ensure our pets are inside?

 Yes, when we install the robot we will ask you about irrigation systems and pets.
-We can program the mower to run during specific times to avoid both of them.
+We can program the mower to run during specific days and times to avoid both of them.
 The robots are quiet enough they can even be set to run at night.

 Under the Gold package, what is included in "edging and trimming"?